00

 • Last chance email: A final reminder of the launch offer’s expiration, emphasizing the urgency to act now.

-Product launch automation workflow
+Product launch marketing automation workflow template

 9. Birthday marketing automation workflow